Micro-Influencer Marketing on a Budget:

 Long-Term Ambassadorships: Whilst single posts can impact awareness, working with influencers over extended periods enhances brand recall, strengthens messaging, and improves content quality as creators develop deeper product knowledge.

 Long-term partnerships don’t need break budgets.
-Modest monthly retainers securing regular posts from Nano-influencers over several months remain affordable whilst building consistent presence within their community.
+Modest monthly retainers securing regular posts from nano-influencers over several months remain affordable whilst building consistent presence within their community.
 These sustained relationships often deliver exponentially better results than one-off £1,000 posts from larger creators.

 Creative Freedom vs. Brand Control